Data sovereignty: History

 The Snowden revelations on the National Security Agency's (NSA) PRISM program provided a catalyst for global data sovereignty discussions.
 It was revealed that the US was collecting vast swaths of data not only from American citizens, but from around the world.
-The program was designed “to "receive" emails, video clips, photos, voice and video calls, social networking details, logins and other data held by a range of US internet firms” such as American tech companies like Facebook, Apple, Google and Twitter among others.
+The program was designed "to 'receive' emails, video clips, photos, voice and video calls, social networking details, logins and other data held by a range of US internet firms" such as American tech companies like Facebook, Apple, Google, and Twitter, among others.
 In the wake of the revelations, countries became increasingly concerned with who could access their national information and its potential repercussions.
 Their worries were further exacerbated due to the US Patriot Act.
 Under the act, US officials were granted access to any information physically within the United States (such as server farms), regardless of the information's origin.
 This meant that any information collected by an American server would have no protection from the US government.

 Another instance that put data sovereignty in the news was a case between Microsoft and the US government.
-In 2013, the Department of Justice (DoJ) demanded that Microsoft grant the DoJ access to emails “related to a narcotics case from a Hotmail account hosted in Ireland”.
+In 2013, the Department of Justice (DoJ) demanded that Microsoft grant the DoJ access to emails "related to a narcotics case from a Hotmail account hosted in Ireland".
 Microsoft refused, stating that this transfer would result in the company breaking data localization and protecting laws in the EU.
-The initial ruling was in favour of the US government, with Magistrate James Francis concluding that American companies “must turn over private information when served with a valid search warrant from US law enforcement agencies.
+The initial ruling was in favor of the US government, with Magistrate James Francis concluding that American companies "must turn over private information when served with a valid search warrant from US law enforcement agencies".
 Microsoft asked for an appeal and went to court again in 2016 with the case Microsoft v.
 United States.
-John Frank, the VP for EU Government Affairs at Microsoft stated in a 2016 blog post that a US court of appeals ruled in favour of Microsoft, supporting the notion that "US search warrants do not reach our customers' data stored abroad".
-On October 23, 2017, Microsoft said it would drop the lawsuit as a result of a policy change by the Department of Justice (DoJ) that represented “most of what Microsoft was asking for."
+John Frank, the VP for EU Government Affairs at Microsoft, stated in a 2016 blog post that a US court of appeals ruled in favor of Microsoft, supporting the notion that "US search warrants do not reach our customers' data stored abroad".
+On October 23, 2017, Microsoft said it would drop the lawsuit as a result of a policy change by the Department of Justice (DoJ) that represented "most of what Microsoft was asking for."